Matthew Bremner | Longreads | July 2020 | 12 minutes (3,429 words)

 I found her first on my outgoing calls from the day before: we had spoken for 15 minutes and 51 seconds at 10:10 am.
 There was also a receipt for the flowers my sisters and I had sent her for her birthday.
 Because of the slow postal service, she had received the bouquet two days later, the morning she died.
 She had sent us all a thank you text.
 She was fine, she told us, bored with the lockdown, but otherwise okay.
 Twelve hours later, when she lay in the hospital morgue, I thought of the flowers still fresh and in their squeaky wrapping plastic.

-As a journalist, I had seen death before.
-I had seen dying babies in Rohingya refugee camps in Bangladesh; I had covered mass graves in Mexico and peered at the puckered, waxy bodies of gangsters in the funeral parlors of El Salvador.
+I had seen death before.
+In my journalistic career, I had seen dying babies in Rohingya refugee camps in Bangladesh; I had covered mass graves in Mexico and peered at the puckered, waxy bodies of gangsters in the funeral parlors of El Salvador.
 Still, in my personal life, my mind was warped by denial.
-I wasn’t even that I was professionally detached, I was just disbelieving that this could happen.
-I had been made invincible by middle-class privilege; hidden from inevitability.
+I suppose I had been made invincible by middle-class privilege; hidden from inevitability.